ai4os/ai4-docs/source/user/overview/dashboard.rst

    `Zenodo <https://zenodo.org/>`__, `Hugginsface <https://huggingface.co/>`__, `Figshare <https://figshare.com/>`__, `Github <https://github.com/>`__, `Dryad <https://datadryad.org/>`__, `Open Science Framework (OSF) <https://osf.io/>`__, `Mendeley Data <https://data.mendeley.com/>`__ and `many more <https://j535d165.github.io/datahugger/repositories/>`__!

    * For Zenodo, we provide an embedded search functionality to find the datasets attached to any community.
-   * For all repositories, we provide the ability to directly provide a DOI.
+   * For all repositories, we provide the ability to directly provide a DOI or a URL.

    With any dataset, you can select a ``force_pull`` option, so that if your dataset already exists in your storage it will overwrite the existing files.